 Located in the Blue Ridge Mountains, this dining, craft brew and shopping mecca rewards visitors with its personality and personalities: buskers strumming guitars, a juggler tossing tennis balls (with a dog on his head), and artists displaying pottery, jewelry and organic yoga apparel at street fairs.
 Downtown abounds with independent shops, restaurants, bars and music venues, including The Orange Peel, which has hosted the likes of Jack White, Bob Dylan and Ice Cube.
 Bordering the French Broad River just a mile from downtown (cool off in a tube or stand-up paddleboard), the River Arts District serves as workshop and gallery space for North Carolina artists.
 Have lunch at White Duck Taco Shop before checking out the converted textile factories on your search for the ultimate souvenir.

-South of downtown, the 1895 Biltmore draws 1.5 million visitors with its elaborate interiors, exteriors and gardens.
+South of downtown, Biltmore draws 1.7 million visitors each year with its elaborate interiors, exteriors and gardens.
 Owner George Vanderbilt collected artwork, textiles and ceramics on numerous trips abroad.
 Admire paintings by Renoir and John Singer Sargent, prints dating to 1500, and Ming Dynasty porcelain bowls.
 In the home’s behind-the-scenes work space, see the servants’ quarters, kitchen with original copper cookware and basement gym (state-of-the-art when created, but spartan by today’s standards).
 Tips: Book a week before your tour for discounted rates.
 Spend extra for the audio tour.